kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 	// +kubebuilder:validation:Minimum=0
 	Count *int32 `json:"count,omitempty"`

-	// requeueAt records the time when a workload is requeued.
+	// requeueAt records the time when a workload will be re-queued.
 	// When a deactivated (`.spec.activate`=`false`) workload is reactivated (`.spec.activate`=`true`),
 	// this time would be reset to null.
 	//